Yes, Benadryl for dogs can help them feel calm if they’re scared of fireworks or thunder.

-Obviously, you should consult with your dog’s veterinarian before trying any type of medication, including Benadryl, to make sure it’s OK for your unique dog.
+I am not a veterinarian.
+Obviously, you should consult with your dog’s veterinarian before trying any type of medication, including Benadryl.
+Make sure it’s OK for your unique dog.

 Benadryl for dog fireworks anxiety

 Benadryl can “gently calm a pet with mild to moderate storm anxiety,” said Dr. Danel Grimmett, a veterinarian with Sunset Veterinary Clinic in Edmond, Okla.

 I emailed her in the past for a post about medications for dogs during fireworks.

 Grimmett said in addition to storm anxiety or fireworks anxiety, Benadryl is often used for dogs that have mild anxiety or motion sickness in the car.

 Of course, she recommends you consult with your dog’s veterinarian before giving Benadryl.